All Products

 2. In the top navigation bar, select the region where the ALB instance resides.
 In this example, China (Chengdu) is selected.

-3. On the Instances page, find the ALB instance that is created in VPC1 and click Create Listener in the Actions column.
+3. On the Instances page, find the ALB instance and click Create Listener in the Actions column.

-4. In the Configure Listener step, configure the parameters and click Next.
-The following table describes some of the parameters.
+4. On the Configure Server Load Balancer page, in the Configure Listener step, configure the parameters and click Next.
+The following table describes only key parameters.
 You can use the default values for the other parameters.

 Parameter